jaysoo/nx-react-book/manuscript/chapter3.md

 ![Remote caching with Nx Cloud](images/3-cloud-cache.png)

-If Nx Cloud is enabled, the local cache folder will be synched with a cloud-hosted counterpart.
-In that way other team members, but also CI agents can benefit from it too and drastically reduce the required computation time.
+If Nx Cloud is enabled, the local cache folder will be synced with a cloud-hosted, remote counterpart.
+With the remote cache, other team members and CI agents can read from it too and drastically reduce the required computation time.
 Learn more on <https://nx.app> and the corresponding Nx Cloud docs at <https://nx.app/docs>.

 [^nxcloud]: <https://nx.app>

 ## Adding the API application